jpignata/gistsume/README.md

 # Gistsume

-Crib another user's entire Gist-stash -- good for backup purposes.
-If the gist already exists as a repo, it'll pull to get latest.
+Crib another user's entire Gist-stash for backup purposes or what-have-you.

+* If the Gist already exists as a repo, it'll pull to get latest.
+* Right now it only consumes your public gists due to limitations in GitHub's Gist API

 ## Usage

+$ *gitsume.rb* *username*

     jp@populuxe:~$ gistsume.rb jpignata
     Pulling jpignata-gists/gist-250480